 With its extraordinary properties, aluminium is increasingly asserting itself also in construction.
 Its resistance and insensitivity to external influences set aluminum apart from other materials.
 Since aluminium is corrosion resistant, it requires practically no maintenance, thus extending the service life of buildings and the long-term costs of their renovation.

 Architects have already been applying extruded and rolled products for several years.
 Aluminium allows them to create smooth and soft lines, precise edges, and diverse surfaces on all types of facilities.
 At the same time, aluminium provides an excellent solution for roof coverings, has a contemporary and aesthetic appearance, is highly durable, and requires almost no maintenance due to its corrosion-resistant properties.
 Aluminium is also becoming increasingly widespread in producing window frames, gutters, façades, Venetian blinds, and other builders’ joinery.

 Empire State Building

-An urban icon of the city of New York, the Empire state Building was the first public building for the construction of which anodised aluminium was used.
-Anodising is an electrochemical process where a thicker oxide layer is created on aluminium, which not only protects, but also acquires various colour shades by adding certain colour hues.
+An urban icon of the city of New York, the Empire State Building, was the first public building for the construction of which anodized aluminium was used.
+Anodising is an electrochemical process where a thicker oxide layer is applied to aluminium, which not only protects but also acquires various color shades by adding certain shades.